snvellozzi/C-programming/README.md

 # Practicing Programming in C
-Daily work learning C on my own.
+Practice problems to learn C on my own.